Published on January 4th, 2017 | by Michelle Roper-Shaw0

 J Bruce Ismay, the infamous president of the White Star Line apparently gave the ship’s officers strict instructions not to mention the fire to any of the Titanic’s 2,500 passengers.
 The documentary also states that the ship was reversed into its berth at Southampton.
 This was to ensure that the passengers would not see the fire marks when they embarked onto the ship.

-In addition, it is suggested that despite being warned about icebergs, the Titanic was travelling too fast.
+In addition, it is suggested that despite being warned about icebergs, the ship was travelling too fast.
 This is rumoured to be because the stokers and firemen disposed of burning coal by putting it into the furnaces driving the ship’s engines.

 Did You Know?